lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ### Systematic occurrence of taxonomical orders in the entire _Azolla_ genus
 Next, we assessed whether bins of certain taxonomical orders reoccur systematically in the _Azolla_ genus as scaffolds did in +@fig:fig3_Azolla_genus_metagenome_order.
 Since the binning process has concluded satisfactory, bins are now termed MAGs.
-A similar pattern can be seen when counting MAGs classified to the aforementioned orders across all biological samples.
-At the level of Phylum, the common denominator consists of cyanobacteria and proteobacteria (+@fig:fig:fig3_binning_QC_all_taxonomy; Phylum), the latter being dominated by Alphaproteobacteria at the class level (+@fig:fig:fig3_binning_QC_all_taxonomy; class).
+At the level of Phylum, The majority of bins are classified as cyanobacteria and proteobacteria (+@fig:fig3_binning_QC_all_taxonomy; Phylum), the latter being dominated by Alphaproteobacteria at the class level (+@fig:fig3_binning_QC_all_taxonomy; class).
+This is concordant with the unbinned metagenome assemblies ([lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB); Taxonomy level=Phylum ; Taxonomy level=class).
-However, betaproteobactera are also present in all _Azolla_ samples, and gammaproteobacteria in all non-sterilised samples in the _Euazolla_ section of the _Azolla_ genus (+@fig:fig3_data-in-overview).
+However, betaproteobactera are also present in all _Azolla_ samples, and gammaproteobacteria in all non-sterilised samples in the _Euazolla_ section of the _Azolla_ genus (+@fig:fig3_data_overview).
 Specifically, at the order level (+@tbl:tbl3_5; +@fig:fig3_binning_QC_all_taxonomy; order), Rhizobiales bacteria can be found in multiple bins associated with any of the _Azolla_ species examined, ranging from 4 to 8 bins.
 Burkholderiales bacteria can be found in all but one biological sample and in all of the examined species.
-These two orders of bacteria are also the two orders present in the _A. filiculoides_ minus_cyano sample, and hence survived intensive sterilisation and antibiotic treatment.
-Bins of these orders were also found to be endophytic in _A. filiculoides_ 'wild'.
+These two orders of bacteria are also the two orders present in the _A. filiculoides_ minus-cyano sample (+@fig:fig3_Azfil_minus_cyano_binning), and were found to be endophytic in _A. filiculoides_ 'wild' (+@tbl:tbl3_2).
-Both types of evidence support their endophytic status in both _A. filiculoides_ and the _Azolla_ genus as a whole.
+Both types of evidence support their endophytic status in both _A. filiculoides_ and possibly the _Azolla_ genus as a whole.
 Caulobacterales and Nevskiales were found in all _Azolla_ species in the _Euazolla_ section; all species except for _A. nilotica_.
+The former is found to be epiphytic in _A. filiculoides_, the later may be endophytic (+@tbl:tbl3_2).
-Finally, the Sphingomonadales order was found in all species except for _A. rubra_.
+Additionally, the Sphingomonadales order was found in all species except for _A. rubra_.
-The latter three those orders were not systematically found in all _Azolla_ species but were found in plants sampled at different locations and sequenced in different labs.
+The latter three orders were not systematically found in all _Azolla_ species but were found in plants sampled at different locations and sequenced in different labs.
 At the level of family and genus, few common denominators remain.
 The primary symbiont is distinguishable as Nostocaceae or Trichormus, respectively.
 Bacterial families that stand out are Sinobacteraceae, Bradyrhizobiaceae and Calubacetaceae.
+Despite sharing some taxonomic similarity, these bacteria are likely distinct species associated with any _Azolla_ species.
+Finally, several general orders occurred only once in the _Azolla_ genus-wide metagenome: Bacillales, Cytophagales, Rhodocyclales, Rhodospirillales and Shingobacteriales.
+These orders may be false classifications, or they may be singleton observations; bacteria associated transiently with any _Azolla_ species.

 \begin{longtable}[]{@{}
   >{\raggedright\arraybackslash}p{(\columnwidth - 18\tabcolsep) * \real{0.3}}